ogonz007/neuron/PSEUDOCODE.md

 ```
 What is my code suppose to accomplish?
 The code needs to create two neurons.
-One neuron will receive a sine wave as input for some amount of time.
+One neuron will receive a sine wave as a stimulating input for a certain amount of time.
-The neurons will have recursive excitatory synapses... meaning: sin_wave -> neuron1 <-> neuron2.
+The neurons will have recursive excitatory synapses... meaning: sin_wave -> neuron1 <-> neuron2 (see Background section for image).

 define how long we want to calculate the neurons' responses (total iterations)
 define neurons
     initialize neurons
 define connectivity between neurons
 define synapses
-while time is less than the total time we want to calculate the neurons' responses
+while time is less than the total time, we want to calculate the neurons' responses
     calculate the synaptic current at each active synapse
     calculate the state of each cell
         if this cell type receives external input